 A Legacy card corresponds with a HeroClix figure from a past HeroClix set.
 Those figures can be played in Modern legal events provided they use the Legacy Card instead of their original card (if any).
-When playing with the Legacy card, use the Legacy card instead of the original card, and use the point values, keywords, team abilities, base ring, and/or combat symbols on the card instead of those on the dial or original card (if they are different).
+When playing with the Legacy card, use the Legacy card instead of the original card, and use the point values, keywords, team abilities, and/or combat symbols on the card instead of those on the dial or original card (if they are different).
 Changes made to the symbols on the dial are considered to be printed on the dial for all effects.
 Characters using a Legacy Card have a rarity of Limited Edition, regardless of the color of the set tab on their dial.
-For any game effects that check the set of a character with a Legacy card, the character is considered to belong to the set printed on its dial.